 Hello dearest followers of my wacky yet wonderful blog posts!

-Firstly, I know you all want to know, “Have you been given the ‘all clear’.
+Firstly, I know you all want to know, ‘have you been given the ‘all clear’?’
 The answer to this question is no. On the one hand there is no visible cancer hotspots to see, which is awesome and answered prayer.
 However, they cannot give me the ‘all clear’ because there is some residual scar tissue that has been left behind due to the effects of treatment.
 This is very common in Lymphoma patients and nothing to worry about.
 However, there is no telling if the tissue will develop into cancer at a later stage.
 To make this easier for you, here are some stats.
 If there were 20 Hodgkin’s patients, 16 of them would be fine, as it were.
-80% there abouts will be ok.
+80% will be ok.
 The remaining 4 may get the cancer again.
 Now, I have been offered the option of having radiotherapy to bump this to 85-90% .
 HOWEVER, if I have radiotherapy, the long term effects could be more threatening to my health such as an increase in the chance of strokes, risks of secondary cancers and numerous other health issues.
 They would radiate near my neck and on my chest (think about the closeness to the breast tissue e.g. breast cancer, but it is also in the centre where, heart, lungs etc are all present).

 As far as I am concerned I have been healed and the chemotherapy has done the job.
-It is a tough decision, because, like at the start of treatment and having to decide what chemo course I was going to choose, once again I feel as if my life is my hands.
+It is a tough decision, because, like at the start of treatment and having to decide what chemotherapy course I was going to choose, once again I feel as if my life is my hands.
 But… it isn’t.
 I am safe in the knowledge that I am in God’s hands.
 Hence why I am more chilled about this.
 Oh the tears have come a lot over these last few days… I am human.
 Even Jesus said on the cross, “My God, my God, why have you forsaken me?”
 (Matthew 27: 46).
 He has shared in our suffering.
 I believe that if I have to face it all over, I will.
 I have enough grace for each day to get by.
 I will not worry.
 For, “Who of you by worrying can add a single hour to his life?”
 (Luke 12:25)

 I have realised over this last year that through suffering I have an even greater desire to learn and be closer to our Creator.
 It seems crazy that I know of a lot of people that would be quick to point the finger and blame all the sickness on God, however, the reverse has happened for me.
 I have never felt stronger.
 Knowing that He is with me and only through Him can I fully trust, my relationship with God has grown deeper.
 For that alone I am truly thankful.

 Today I have been reading the book of Psalms within the Bible.
 Not all of it.
 There is a LOT of it!
 There were some verses that I would love to share with you tonight that have really uplifted me and made me think.